Walima: Debate about the time of walima

 However, the majority of the scholars (jumhur) are of the opinion that walima is a meal that is prepared after the marriage has been consummated.
-This was the practice of the Messenger of Allah (Allah bless him & give him peace), as explicitly mentioned in one narration.
+This was the practice of the Islamic prophet Muhammad, as explicitly mentioned in one narration.

 Scholars are in agreement that the walima must be organized, hosted, and paid for by the groom's side.

 Translation notes

 Walima in literal translation means "to assemble" and is used to describe an assembly or party celebrating a wedding.
 Walima is essentially interchangeable with the English terms "wedding reception" and "celebration" (when held to celebrate a marriage).
 The word walima is generally interchangeable with the various terms in other languages/cultures that essentially mean to assemble for the purposes of celebrating a marriage.
 While it is an Arabic term, it is not necessarily a term reserved for Muslims per se, as the word simply describes an event that celebrates a new wedding.